 This guide will use Bluehost as a template in showing how to start a blog.
 It’s my favorite hosting site, and I’ve used it a lot.
 But I’ll mention a few others.

-There are some free platforms out there you can use for blogging.
+The cheapest way to start a blog is to use a free platform.
 Wix, Blogger, and WordPress.com are all free options (not to be confused with the WordPress Content Management System hosted on a paid host, which I’ll talk about below).
 Medium is a beautiful platform as well.
 Each of these options takes care of hosting for you, but you don’t own your own blog—it’s at their mercy.
 Your domain name will be yourdomain.wordpress.com or something like that.